 As in all anglings, to be proficient a coarse angler needs to amass detailed knowledge of their target species, the ecologies that sustain them, and the technologies used to enter their world and catch them.
 By bringing such knowledge together in repeated angling practice both anglers and fish go through a series of alterities and becomings.
-For instance, anglers endeavour 'to think like a fish' in order to 'become-fish' so that their underwater presence is as natural and imperceptible as possible (Bear & Eden, 2011, p.
-340; cf. Deleuze & Guattari, 2005).
-In so far as anglers succeed in this - which of course is not physiologically possible - it is not so much through skilful mastery of fish but through 'affective contagion' (Bear & Eden, 2011, p.
-340) and deterritorialisation in a watery 'zone of proximity' (Deleuze & Guattari, 2005, p.
-275).
-According to Markuksela and Valtonen (2019, p.
-4), a dance ensues in which '[a]ll the agents (anglers, fish and waterbody) are unpredictably and emergently transformed, and the agency performed during the dance is distributed among those who take part in fishing practice'.
-We would also add that such angling performativity is about 'lives-in-the-making' (Buller, 2014, p.
-313), enacted through 'relational bodies, ecological in form and ethological in apprehension' (Anderson & Harrison, 2010, p.
-7; emphasis in original).
-By which various capacities, dispositions and affordances, inherited from human and non-human predecessors, environmental pasts and presents, spill from the worlds of fish into the worlds of anglers, and visa-versa (cf. Anderson & Harrison, 2010; Buller, 2014; Ingold, 2000).
+For instance, anglers endeavour 'to think like a fish' in order to 'become-fish' so that their underwater presence is as natural and imperceptible as possible (Bear and Eden, 2011: 340; cf. Deleuze and Guattari, 2005).
+In so far as anglers succeed in this - which of course is not physiologically possible - it is not so much through skilful mastery of fish but through 'affective contagion' (Bear and Eden, 2011: 340) and deterritorialization in a watery 'zone of proximity' (Deleuze and Guattari, 2005: 275).
+According to Markuksela and Valtonen (2019: 4), a dance ensues in which '[a]II the agents (anglers, fish and waterbody) are unpredictably and emergently transformed, and the agency performed during the dance is distributed among those who take part in fishing practice'.
+We would also add that such angling performativity is about 'lives-in-the-making' (Buller, 2014: 313), enacted through 'relational bodies, ecological in form and ethological in apprehension' (Anderson and Harrison, 2010: 7; emphasis in original).
+By which various capacities, dispositions and affordances, inherited from human and non-human predecessors, environmental pasts and presents, spill from the worlds of fish into the worlds of anglers, and visa-versa (cf. ibid.; Ingold, 2000; Buller, 2014).
 Though angling practices can vary in different places, boundaries between angling codes anywhere can be blurred and are often a matter of local variation and nuance concerning relations between dominant social structures, angling cultures, resident species, location, and indigenous natures (cf. Bull, 2011).
-Angling's popularity is thus situated and global, with Cooke et al. (2017) estimating there are no less than 220 million recreational anglers worldwide, many of whom embrace the variety the sport affords in all types of water, saline and fresh.
+Angling's popularity is thus situated and global, with Cooke et al (2017) estimating there are no less than 220 million recreational anglers worldwide, many of whom embrace the variety the sport affords in all types of water, saline and fresh.
 Angling has also become a form of international tourism that offers an expanding choice of freshwater and marine destinations, and fish species, across the globe (Bull, 2011; Mordue, 2013).
 And as fishing for subsistence has become angling leisure so too has the subjective status of fish been transformed from meat to game, to trophy, adversary, entertainer, victim, symbol, spirit guide, companion, and so on.
 Likewise, fishers have become anglers, pleasure seeking predators, guides, cultural ambassadors, icons, environmental stewards, and piscatorial nomads.